dsb-norge/github-actions/ci-cd/README.md

 git push -f --tags
 ```

+**Note:** If you are having problems pulling main after a release, try to force fetch the tags: `git fetch --tags -f`.

 #### Major release

 Same as minor release except that the major version tag is a new one.
 I.e. we do not need to force tag/push.